brianom95/brianom95.github.io/_posts/2023-08-26-knockmealdown-race.md

 ---
 Ireland's adventure racing calendar is dominated by the wildly popular, and usually sold out races of the [QUEST](quest-kenmare) & [Gaelforce](gaelforce-turf-warrior).
 Beyond those is a scattering of smaller races, often run by local communities with unique, personal touches that make them popular in their own way.
 Knock-Me-Down is one such race which came highly recommended and did not disappoint.

 I had horrendous bad luck on the day and had this been a QUEST race I don't think they would have let me finish.
-Instead I was cheered on by local families and light hearted marshals who laughed with me in my misery, but more on that later.
+Instead I was cheered on by local families and light hearted marshalls who laughed with me in my misery, but more on that later.

 <p align="center" width="100%">
     <img width="400" src="/images/kmd1.webp">